-On February 27, 2017, the Company announced that a 3,900 square foot multi-tenant building, constructed on 24,320 square feet of land and leased to two national tenants (Subway IP Inc. ("Subway") and Dollar Loan Centre, LLC ("Dollar Loan")) has been completed and the two tenants are now in occupancy.
-This 3,900 square foot development has not been sold and no decision has been made to sell it or hold it for its income.
-The balance of the Deer Springs Property of approximately 20.16 acres has been listed for sale effective February 25, 2017.
+On February 27, 2017, the Company announced that a 3,900 square foot multi-tenant building, constructed on 24,320 square feet of land and leased to two national tenants (Subway IP Inc. ("Subway") and Dollar Loan Centre, LLC ("Dollar Loan")) had been completed and the two tenants were in occupancy.
+On March 15, 2018, the Company, together with its partner Juliet, accepted an offer to purchase this development for US\$1,650,000 and the sale closed on May 21, 2018, for which the company received 50% of the net proceeds representing their 50% beneficial interest in the property.
+The purchasers are at arm's length to the Company.